 Shop Versatile & Functional Blockout Curtains at Spotlight

 Blockout curtains are a popular curtain choice for bedrooms these days, as they block out most of the sunlight and keep the room nice and dark.
-Of course, there are lot of things to know about blockout curtains aside from this, so we decided to create a useful guide for you to refer to.
+Spotlight is your one-stop shop for beautiful curtains that add value and privacy to your home.
+Of course, there are a lot of things to know about blockout curtains aside from this, so we decided to collate useful information for you to refer to.
 If you are interested in blockout curtains and their features, be sure to read on.

 While blockout curtains have many benefits, their main purpose is blocking out sunlight from the outdoors.
 To perform this function, blockout curtains must be made with specific materials that can block out the light, this mainly includes heavier fabrics with a tight weave.

 There is always a bit of discussion as to how much light blockout curtains eliminate.
 The answer to this question demands us to explain two other curtain types with similar features, this includes room darkening curtains and light filtering curtains.

 In theory, blockout curtains should eliminate 100% of the incoming light.
 If you choose room darkening curtains, your curtains will block out 95-99% of incoming light.
 Anything below 95% falls under the category of light filtering curtains.

 What is the difference between blockout curtains and thermal insulated curtains?